runtimelabs-inc/chronologue/README.md

 <img src="figures/calendar-example.png" width="600">

+#### Chronologue Design Principle

 > *“Memory of user context conditions the future distribution of responses that a language model will sample from.”*
 >
 > *“We make ourselves intelligent by designing environments that make relevant information accessible to our future selves.”*
 > — [Donald Norman](https://jnd.org/)
 >
 > *“Time is a core substrate for intelligent behavior.”*
+>
+> > *Agency emerges from the capacity to predict the future, form plans, and take actions to realize them—or to alter the environment in order to select from a new distribution.
+To preserve agency, we must design interfaces that allow human users to steer agentic behavior.”*

+---

 ## Getting Started